 Since 2011 the band have released 2 albums, a single and an EP.
-A new 4 song EP, “Table In The Corner” was released worldwide on 6 November 2015.
+The new album, “Ravynstoun” will be released worldwide on 8 September 2017.

 For all Press and Booking enquiries please contact Keith Easton at Woosh Entertainments – firstname.lastname@example.org

 Download Colour Band Photo HERE

 Download The Deadly Winters – Tech Spec 2017